Illustrated History of Scouse by Anna Simmons

 Visual Storytelling: A Journey Through Time

 So, how to explain the various meanings and histories of a colloquial term to someone who has heard of the city, but maybe not ‘scousers’?
 And how to span 300 years- in 3 pages?!
-I got to work, crafting an illustrated and hand lettered story.
+I got to work, crafting an illustrated and hand lettered story: the Illustrated History of Scouse by Anna Simmons.

 I knew I needed to be as visually economical as possible- because who wants to invest in reading pages of dense text?
 Instead, I edited the information using a visual hierarchy so that key moments stand out, with changing colour schemes differentiating the phases and chapters.
 This allowed readers to absorb the essence of the story in an instant or skim through and let the highlights leap out.
 A no pressure invitation to explore and understand history in a way that's engaging as well as enlightening.